sankaire/sankaire/README.md

 🌱 I’m currently learning React and student at Zetech University

-👯 I’m looking foward to collaborate...
+👯 I’m looking foward to collaborate and contribute on open source projects

 🥅 2021 Goals : Be proficient in React